sofiiir/eds220-hwk4/README.md

 - **Data download:**

   1. The Landsat8 data was downloaded from the courses data Google Drive that can be accessed [here](https://drive.google.com/drive/folders/1USqhiMLyN8GE05B8WJmHabviJGnmAsLP).
-Landsat8 data can also be downloaded through the USGS webpage at [https://earthexplorer.usgs.gov/](https://earthexplorer.usgs.gov/)
+Landsat8 data can also be downloaded through the USGS webpage at [https://earthexplorer.usgs.gov/](https://earthexplorer.usgs.gov/).
+This data is publicly available.

   2. Eaton and Palisades Fire boundary data was downloaded from the City of Los Angeles ArcGIS hub.
-It can be accessed at [https://geohub.lacity.org/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about](https://geohub.lacity.org/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about) .
+It can be accessed at [https://geohub.lacity.org/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about](https://geohub.lacity.org/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about).
+This data is publicly available.

 ## Repository structure: